 October 2014 – Present

-Continuing work on Fairies of Folkland project.
+Continuing work on Folkland Fables project.
 A children’s picture book describing the fairytale creatures I meet while walking in my nearby woods.

 September 2014 – June 2015